ChadWKirk/Portfolio/Documentation.md

 This section is for listing the design elements, goals and structure of the portfolio.

+I used [Figma](https://www.figma.com/) to design this portfolio.

 ###Mood:

-I'm going for a dark, underground and edgey mood.
+I'm going for a dark, underground and edgy mood.

 ###Color Scheme: